Where we work

 Our annual report

-UK aid aims to reach some of the poorest and most vulnerable people in the world.
+UK aid aims to reach people living in some of the poorest and most vulnerable places in the world.
 It saves lives, reduces poverty and helps build a better world for everyone.
-From the earthquake which devastated Nepal to ebola and the hunger crisis in East Africa, the UK has provided lifesaving aid when people need it the most.
+From Cyclone Idai that ripped through Malawi and Mozambique earlier this year, to Ebola and the Rohingya refugee crisis, the UK has provided lifesaving aid when people need it the most.

 UK aid has strict reporting structures in place ensuring best value for money for the taxpayer.
 These structures also ensure that aid reaches the poorest people.
 It is not only crucial in times of crisis and disaster, but in the long-term fight against poverty and the injustices that hit the poorest people hardest.

 We have all seen the images that we associate with poverty, conflict and natural disasters.
 For many complex reasons, governments in very poor countries are not always able to support the needs of their population, especially when unpredictable events happen.
 This is where aid comes in.
 The contribution that we make as taxpayers is something that we can all be proud of.
-Charity should begin at home, but it should not end at home.
-We are bigger and better than that.
-This idea that we must choose between helping at home or abroad is a false choice.
-The reality is, if I need to find a hospital or a doctor in the UK I can, but this isn't true for people living the poorest countries.
+To say we can't help people at home if we help them abroad is to present a false choice.
+We are big enough to do both, and we should.
+Ultimately, helping the most vulnerable is the right thing to do.

-Recent years have seen the number of people living in extreme poverty in the world halved.
+Since 1990, the number of people living in extreme poverty has more than halved.
 The Global Hunger Index, designed to track hunger by country and region, shows that while we have made progress in reducing hunger on a global scale since 2000, we still have a long way to go.
-International aid is ensuring that this continues.
+International aid is ensuring that this progress continues.

-In 2017/2018, UK Aid supported 11.4 million children to gain a decent education, 42 million women of child-bearing age, adolescent girls and children under 5 received nutrition support and 40 million people now have access to clean water and/or better sanitation (DFID Figures).
+Between April 2015 to March 2018, UK aid supported 11.4 million children to gain a decent education, 42 million women of childbearing age, adolescent girls and children under 5 received nutrition support and over 40 million people now have access to clean water and/or better sanitation.

 These are just some of the foreign aid ‘wins’.
 The fact is, aid works and Britain is at the forefront of ensuring this continues, and this would not be possible without the strong mutual partnership between the British people and the UK government.

 Global poverty is never going to be solved overnight.
 Shifting contexts such as climate change and conflict are pushing many people into poverty either because their homes are being destroyed and they have no access to food and water, as is the case in Syria, or because they are being pushed to the brink of starvation as we can see in places like South Sudan and Yemen.
 But development is working.
 Together, we are creating positive sustainable change, and we must work together to keep the momentum going.